-1 3 5 10

-YEAR YEARS YEARS YEARS

-You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$ 46 \$ 137 \$ 228 \$ 456
+1 YEAR 3 YEARS 5 YEARS 10 YEARS You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$ \$ \$ \$

-- (1) The percentage reflects estimated offering expenses of approximately \$40,000. - (2) The expenses associated with the administration of our dividend reinvestment plan are included in "Other Expenses."
-The participants in the dividend reinvestment plan will pay a pro rata share of brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan.
-For more details about the plan, see "Dividend Reinvestment Plan." - (3) "Net assets attributable to common stock" equals net assets (i.e., total assets less total liabilities), which was approximately \$256.4 million at December 31, 2006. - (4) "Operating Expenses" represents an estimate of our annual operating expenses.
+- 1) We have agreed to pay the dealer manager a fee for its financial advisory, marketing and soliciting services equal to % of the aggregate subscription price for the shares issues pursuant to the offer.
+See "The Rights Offering-Distribution Arrangements." - (2) The percentage reflects estimated offering expenses of approximately \$ - (3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other Expenses."
+The participants in the dividend reinvestment plan pay a pro rata share of brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan.
+For more details about the plan, see "Dividend Reinvestment Plan." - (4) "Net assets attributable to common stock" equals net assets (i.e., total assets less total liabilities), which was approximately \$265.7 million as of September 30, 2007, is estimated to be approximately \$ million immediately following the completion of this offering. - (5) "Operating Expenses" represents an estimate of our annual operating expense.
 We do not have an investment adviser.
 We are internally managed by our executive officers under the supervision of our Board of Directors.
 As a result, we do not pay investment advisory fees.
+Instead we pay the operating costs associated with employing investment management professionals.
-Instead we pay the operating costs associated with employing investment management professionals. - (5) "Interest Payments on Borrowed Funds" represents an estimate of our annual interest expense based on payments assumed to be made under the Credit Facility.
-This estimate assumes that we borrow for investment purposes an amount equal to 45% of our total assets at a per annum interest rate of approximately 5.9%.
-Actual interest payments may differ from the amount shown.

-- (6) "Other Expenses" are based on estimated amounts for the current fiscal year and include expenses associated with our Board of Directors and administrative expenses, including our compliance with various regulations which apply to us as a public company. - (7) "Total Annual Expenses" is the sum of "Operating Expenses," "Other Expenses" and "Interest Payments on Borrowed Funds."
+- (6) "Interest Payments on Borrowed Funds" represents an estimate of our annual interest expense based on payments assumed to be made under our credit facility.
+This estimate assumes that we borrow for investment purposes an amount equal to 45% of our total assets at a per annum interest rate of approximately 6.1%.
+Actual interest payments may differ from the amount shown. - (7) "Other Expenses" are based on estimated amounts for the current fiscal year and include expenses associated with our Board of Directors and administrative expenses, including our compliance with various regulations which apply to us as a public company. - (8) "Total Annual Expenses" is the sum of "Operating Expenses," "Other Expenses" and "Interest Payments on Borrowed Funds."